akosveres/ha_rotel_a11/README.md

-# Home Assistant Custom Component for controlling Cambridge Audio CXA 61/81 amplifiers
+# Home Assistant Custom Component for controlling Rotel A11 amplifier

-For this component to work, you'll need to have a serial connection between your Cambridge CXA amplifier and your Home Assistant instance.
+For this component to work, you'll need to have a serial connection between your Rotel A11 amplifier and your Home Assistant instance.
-This can be either a direct serial connection, or you could use a remote device like a Raspberry Pi to provide the serial connection from your CXA to your Home Assistant instance.
+This can be either a direct serial connection, or you could use a remote device like a Raspberry Pi to provide the serial connection from your A11 to your Home Assistant instance.

-In case you have a direct serial connection between your Cambridge CXA and Home Assistant, follow the steps below.
+In case you have a direct serial connection between your Rotel A11 and Home Assistant, follow the steps below.
 If you have a Raspberry Pi in between, scroll down to the next section.

 ## Direct serial connection

-On your Home Assistant, create a directory called `cambridge_cxa` under the `custom_components` directory, and save the files from this repo in there.
+On your Home Assistant, create a directory called `rotel_a11` under the `custom_components` directory, and save the files from this repo in there.

 Then you need to add the following to your `configuration.yaml` file:

 ```
 media_player:
-  - platform: cambridge_cxa
+  - platform: rotel_a11
     device: /dev/serial/by-id/<insert id of USB to serial device here>
-    name: CXA
+    name: A11
-    type: CXA61 or CXA81
+    type: A11
-    slave: <Optional value, if you have a CXN, enter its IP address here, so you can control the CXA's volume through the CXN>
 ```

-Restart Home Assistant, and see you have a new media_player entity for your CXA.
+Restart Home Assistant, and see you have a new media_player entity for your A11.

 ## Indirect serial connection

-You'll need to install ser2net on the Raspberry Pi where you have the serial connection to your Cambridge CXA, so the serial port can be accessed over the network.
+You'll need to install ser2net on the Raspberry Pi where you have the serial connection to your Rotel A11, so the serial port can be accessed over the network.

 Install ser2net: `sudo apt install ser2net`

 If you installed ser2net version 3.x, add this to `/etc/ser2net.conf` file on the Raspberry Pi:

 ```
-5000:raw:600:/dev/serial/by-id/<insert id of USB to serial device here>:9600 8DATABITS NONE 1STOPBIT
+5000:raw:600:/dev/serial/by-id/<insert id of USB to serial device here>:115200 8DATABITS NONE 1STOPBIT
 ```

 If you installed ser2net version 4.x, add this to `/etc/ser2net.yaml` file on the Raspberry Pi:

 ```
-connection: &cambridge
+connection: &rotel
     accepter: tcp,5000
     enable: on
     options: